-C. Panel Hearing
+Panel Hearing

-The Hearing Board is organized to provide the student community an opportunity to serve the university by upholding its behavioral expectations of the Code of Student Conduct (excluding sexual misconduct violations).
-The Office of Community Standards and Title IX, at its discretion, will refer cases that may result in suspension or dismissal to the hearing board for adjudication.
-A student may refuse a hearing board referral and request an administrative hearing by making this request in writing to the Office of Community Standards and Title IX.
+At its discretion, the Office of Community Standards will refer cases that may result in suspension or dismissal to the hearing board for adjudication.
+A student may refuse a hearing board referral and request an administrative hearing by making this request in writing to the Office of Community Standards.

-Board hearings shall have jurisdiction over all violations of all university-wide, non-academic regulations.
-The board shall be composed of three members, one student and two faculty/staff members, one of whom will act as the chairperson.
+Panel Hearings shall have jurisdiction over all university-wide, non-academic regulations violations.
+The board shall comprise three faculty members, one of whom will act as the chairperson.